Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 Luego:

-1. Use PowerShell para aplicar las etiquetas de confidencialidad a los grupos de Microsoft 365 y a los sitios de SharePoint mediante la asignación de nombres.
+1. Use PowerShell to apply the sensitivity labels to existing Microsoft 365 groups and SharePoint sites by using name mapping.
+See the next section for instructions.

 2. Quitar las clasificaciones antiguas de los grupos y sitios existentes.